 2018 was a record year for many roofing companies; but continued growth continues to be a top priority moving into 2019.
 As more roofing companies compete for local market share within the residential roofing industry, acquiring new leads, and nurturing customer relationships is becoming increasingly more important in order to remain competitive.
-When growing your roofing business in 2019, consider the following tips.
+Look to grow your roofing business in 2019 with the following tips.

 Invest in Technology – Software is Key: